KNOWLEDGE IS EMPOWERMENT!!!

 Our ancestors seemed to have worked for freedom, as best they could, on all fronts.
 Can we say the same?

-And this is all due to the fact that most blacks are given their education from people who historically have had every reason to keep blacks uneducated.
+And this is all due to the fact that most blacks in the present day are given their education from people who historically have had every reason to keep blacks uneducated.

-This is precisely what’s being done to Black students.
-White governed schools do not provide a racially affirming curriculum to Black students- as it does so for white students.
+White-governed schools do not provide a racially affirming curriculum to Black students, as it does for white students.
 They instead intentionally give Black students a marginalized version of their history.
-It’s a marginalized version designed to instill the the myth of white superiority into their subconscious minds.
-It is a classroom setting wherein which the majority of the achievements and contributions made by Black people, throughout history, are systematically withheld from their educational development.
-Black students are taught from curriculum that primarily exalts the history and achievements of whites only, while marginalizes their own.
-For many Black people their schools are, in fact, the places where they first experienced the implications that there is something lesser about being Black.
+It’s a marginalized version designed to instill the myth of white superiority into their subconscious minds.
+It is a classroom setting wherein the majority of the achievements and contributions made by Black people throughout history are systematically withheld from their educational development.
+Black students are taught from curriculum that primarily exalts the history and achievements of whites only, while marginalizing their own.
+For many Black people, their schools are, in fact, the places where they first experienced the implications that there is something lesser about being Black.
+The impact of this systemic discrimination is profound, affecting not only academic performance but also the self-worth and identity formation of Black students.
+The absence of a comprehensive, inclusive education perpetuates a cycle of injustice and reinforces racial inequality, hindering the possibilities of true equality and societal progress.

 And what happens when we try to do anything, ANYTHING to try to correct this problem?
 Well…